 Ultimately, the main idea of the project management discovery phase is the development of an efficient, subsequent, and thoroughly worked-out plan of your project implementation.

-Is Discovery Phase a necessary affair?
+Is Discovery Phase A Big Thing?

 In case you are already wondering how to conduct a Discovery Phase for your project, you might first make sure that it is necessary and it won't become a waste of time and money.

 You may believe that the Agile-method philosophy itself implies the constant perfection of the product through the continuous process of bug fixing.
 And you are right.
-However, we want to satisfy not only the interests of developers, for whom necessary overtimes are a profitable thing, but also the interests of clients who must spend more finances when an addition or correction takes place.
+Yet, we want to satisfy not only the interests of developers, for whom necessary overtimes are a profitable thing, but also the interests of clients who must spend more finances when an addition or correction takes place.
 Otherwise, launching one’s own project would be a prerogative of only large business owners.

 That’s exactly why most modern product-creation models place the Discovery Phase as the first sprint, to make it clear how well a client and a team of developers understand each other from the start.